NghiaNguyen101/TipCalculator/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Bugs:
+- Can't see the number for bill when first enter, maybe the focusing when first open app.

 ## License